nxtreasuryorg/Agent/Technical_Implementation_Guide.md

-# Technical Implementation Guide: Single Agent Architecture
+# Technical Implementation Guide: Hierarchical Treasury Team Architecture

 ## 📋 Guide Purpose & Instructions

 ### For Assistants Building This System

-This document is a comprehensive blueprint for building the Nxtreasury Single Agent - an autonomous AI system that handles payment processing and investment management.
+This document is a comprehensive blueprint for building the Nxtreasury Treasury Team - a hierarchical AI system with a Treasury Manager coordinating specialized agents for payment processing and investment management.
 As an AI assistant tasked with implementing this system, you should:

 **How to Use This Guide:**
 1. **Follow the exact sequence** - Each phase builds on the previous one